particle-iot/docs/src/content/hardware/certification/antenna.md

 | Particle NFC Antenna, [x1] | ANT-NFC | [Datasheet](/assets/datasheets/ANT-NFC.pdf) &#124; [Retail Store](https://store.particle.io/products/nfc-antenna) |
 | Tracker One NFC Antenna | | [Datasheet](/assets/pdfs/tracker-one-ant-nfc.pdf) |

+The P2, Photon 2, and M SoM do not support NFC.

 ### Compatible devices (NFC)

 These devices have NFC tag capabilities.
 Only the Tracker One has a built-in NFC antenna, all other devices require an external NFC antenna to use the NFC tag feature.
 If you are not using NFC tag you do not need to add the antenna.